Privacy Policy

 • Secure cloud infrastructure hosted in the United States

 No method of transmission or storage is 100% secure.
-If we become aware of a security breach affecting personal information, we will notify affected Schools within 72 hours and support them in meeting their notification obligations to parents and regulators.
+If we become aware of a security breach affecting personal information, we will:

 9. Data Retention & Deletion

-• After the export window, we delete all School data — including Child Data — within 30 days.
-Backup copies are purged within an additional 30 days.
+• Upon School account termination, Schools may request a complete data export and we will deliver it within 30 business days.
+Once the export has been delivered (or 30 days have elapsed without a request), we delete all School data — including Child Data — within 30 days.
+Backup copies are purged within an additional 30 days (60 days total).

-• Parents may request deletion of their own account and personal information at any time by contacting their School or emailing us.
+• Parents may request deletion of their own account and personal information at any time by contacting their School or emailing us at privacy@montepals.com.

 10. Your Rights & Choices